Skip to content

 Factor research vs. backtesting: How to interpret these results

 While this exercise is a proof of concept and not a formal backtest of an investible strategy, it demonstrates that the library contains factors with genuine signal worth investigating.
 Accessing Axioma data such as the Factor Library Suite through Snowflake delivers a powerful mix of high‑quality modeling and scalable compute.
-For quant teams looking to extend their factor universe, test new signals against a rigorous research baseline, or build custom models, the Axioma Factor Research Library – comprising over three dozen factors that weren’t included in the v5.1 model – is also now available.
+For quant teams looking to extend their factor universe, test new signals against a rigorous research baseline, or build custom models, the Axioma Global Factor Research Library – comprising over three dozen factors that weren’t included in the v5.1 model – is also now available.

 You may also like